MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

 ## Access DevTools for Teams iOS client

-To access DevTools on your Teams iOS client, you need to first activate it.
-This involves meeting the necessary prerequisites and following the steps to use it.
+You can access DevTools on your Teams iOS client.
+This involves meeting the necessary prerequisites and following the steps to activate it.

 ### Prerequisites